Top Benefits of DevOps: What do you Need to Know as a CIO?

 - Cloud-native adoption using docker containers

-While on paper, DevOps strategy may seem easy to implement, you need excellent collaborations, exchange of information, and synchronized operations for optimal performance.
+While on paper, DevOps strategy may seem easy to implement, you need excellent collaborations, increased communication, and synchronized operations for optimal performance.

 Operations synchronization is essential to ensure that your operational capabilities are in sync with the changing market.
 For example, if your development team is not experienced or unaware of modern frameworks and best practices, it can impact your operations.